dmtaylor/cmps111-proj4/README.md

 The utils provided in /utils are
 	metacat filename
 and
-	metaread filename text to append to metadata
+	metatag filename text to append to metadata

 Bugs
 ----